rcalixte/wayland-book/src/protocol-design/interfaces-reqs-events.md

 messages back - events.
 One event that the server can send regarding a `wl_surface` is "enter", which it sends when that surface is being displayed on a specific output (the client might respond to this, for example, by adjusting its scale factor for a HiDPI display).
-Here's an example of such a request:
+Here's an example of such a message:

     0000000A    Object ID (10)
-    000B0000    Message length (12) and request opcode (0)
+    000B0000    Message length (12) and event opcode (0)
     00000005    Output (object ID): 5

 This message references another object, by its ID: the `wl_output` object which